nirupma2208/Fetch_NSE_DATA/README.md

 # Fetch-NSE-DATA
-This is a Python module used to fetch NSE DATA of Share Market.
+This is a Python module used to fetch NSE DATA of Stock Market.
 It basically fetch many information like Most Active Equities, Index Performances, Price Band Hitters, Volume Gainers, 52 Week High / Low, Top 20 Gainer / Looser etc.